 - Prepare responsible individuals with a Christian perspective who view compassionate service as an integral part of their lives

-- Provide a foundation for doctoral study and life-long learning
+- Provide a foundation for lifelong learning and graduate study and a commitment to lifelong learning

 Each year, faculty evaluate the student outcomes of each program.
 This includes: